Extended restraining order sought against Spears' ex-manager

 Image 1 of 2

-FILE - In this Jan.
-31,2008, file image made from video, Sam Lutfi leaves UCLA medical center after visiting Britney Spears in Los Angeles.
+FILE - This April 12, 2018, file photo shows Britney Spears at the 29th annual GLAAD Media Awards in Beverly Hills, Calif.
 A Los Angeles judge is set to consider whether to extend a temporary restraining order taken out in the name of Spears against her former manager.
-The hearing Thursday, June 13, 2019, on the restraining order against Lutfi is a resumption of one that began on May 28, with lawyers for Spears' intending to show that tweets and texts from Lutfi to Spears and her family are doing her emotional damage. less
+The hearing Thursday, June 13, 2019, on the restraining order against Sam Lutfi is a resumption of one that began on May 28, with lawyers for Spears' intending to show that tweets and texts from Lutfi to Spears and her family are doing her emotional damage.
+(Photo by Chris Pizzello/Invision/AP, File) less

-FILE - In this Jan.
-31,2008, file image made from video, Sam Lutfi leaves UCLA medical center after visiting Britney Spears in Los Angeles.
-A Los Angeles judge is set to consider whether to extend a temporary ... more
+FILE - This April 12, 2018, file photo shows Britney Spears at the 29th annual GLAAD Media Awards in Beverly Hills, Calif.
+A Los Angeles judge is set to consider whether to extend a temporary restraining order ... more

 When the last hearing ended, Spears' father Jamie Spears, who runs her affairs through a court-ordered conservatorship, was testifying, and is scheduled to resume on Thursday.

-The hearing is closed to the media and public.
+Judge Brenda Penny, who can give a lengthy extension to the restraining order she granted on May 8, has closed the hearing to media and the rest of the public.
 Britney Spears is not expected to appear.

-Lutfi argues that he hasn't contacted Spears in a decade and the order violates his constitutional rights.
+Lutfi and his lawyer argue that the order, which prohibits him from making disparaging statements about Spears or her family, is a violation of his constitutional rights.

+"There has been no psychological or other evidence offered by Ms. Spears that she has actually suffered any distress," Lutfi argued in court documents.